dev-cafe/autocmake/doc/developers/example.rst

   [100%] Linking Fortran executable hello.x
   [100%] Built target hello.x

 Excellent!
-All that could have been done with few command lines directly but now we have a cross-platform project and can extend it and customize it and we got a front-end script and command-line parser for free.
+But this was a lot of typing and file creating just to get a simple executable compiled!?
+Of course, all that could have been done with few command lines directly but now we have a cross-platform project and can extend it and customize it and we got a front-end script and command-line parser for free.
 Now go out and explore more Autocmake modules and features.